mishk0/slack-bot-api/README.md

 - `getUser` (return: promise) - gets user by name,
 - `getChannel` (return: promise) - gets channel by name,
 - `getChatId` (return: promise) - it returns or opens and returns a direct message channel ID,
-- `postMessage` - posts a message to channel|group|user by ID,
+- `postMessage` - posts a message to channel | group | user by ID,
+- `postTo` - posts a message to channel | group | user by name,
 - `postMessageToChannel` - posts a message to channel by name,
 - `postMessageToUser` - posts a direct message by user name,
-- `postMessageToGroup` - posts a message to private group by name,
+- `postMessageToGroup` - posts a message to private group by name.
-- `postTo` - posts a message to channel|group|user by name.

 ## Usage
 ```js